Nmbrs/tf-modules/azure/resource_group/README.md

 - `name` - Name of the resource group.
 It must follow the CAF naming convention.
 - `location` - (Optional) Specifies the Azure Region where the resource should exists.
 - `environment` - The environment in which the resource should be provisioned.
-Valid options are 'Dev', 'Kitchen', 'Production','Staging', 'Test'.
+- `product` - Name of the product to which the resources belongs.
+Default value: "not_applicable"
+- `category`- (Optional) High level identification name that supports product componets.
+Default value: "not_applicable"
+- `owner` - (Optional) Name of the owner to which the resource belongs.
+Default value: "not_applicable"
 - `country` - Name of the country to which the resources belongs.
-- `squad` - Name of the squad to which the resources belongs.
-- `product` - Name of the product to which the resources belongs.
+Default value: "global"
+- `status` - (Optional) Indicates the resource state that can lead to post actions (either manually or automatically).
+Default value: "life_cycle"
 - `extra_tags` - (Optional) A extra mapping of tags which should be assigned to the desired resource.

 ## Module Output Variables